stfufane/Midi-Transposer/README.md

 Some ideas I have in mind to improve it :
  * Design (obviously)
- * Arpeggiator
- * Separate output MIDI channels for selected intervals
+ * Shortcuts to add some intervals to all notes
+ * Presets to quickly change configuration
+ * More intervals eventually (jazz chords all the way!)